privacytrustlab/ml_privacy_meter/README.md

 - `learning_rate`: learning rate of the optimizer op
 - `epochs`: The number of epochs to train the attack model.

-Note 1: The `whitebox` class can also be used to train the whitebox attack model on a target classification model (call it model A) and evaluate it on a different classification model (call it model B).
+Note 1: The `meminf` class can also be used to train the attack model on a target classification model (call it model A) and evaluate it on a different classification model (call it model B).
 Model A's training set is used for training the attack model and model B's test set is used for evaluating the attack model (with no intersection among them).

 Note 2: The `target_attack_model` is not a attack model but rather a classification model that the attack model will be evaluated on.